Seedarchangel/openmoc/README.md

 This application uses TLE.js and JSPredict libraries for SGP-4 predictions.
 Although the orbits plotted by openmoc match up with commerical sites like https://www.heavens-above.com/ , accuracy of javascript SGP-4 implementations have not been verified.
 For serious mission planning, it is still recommended to use legacy software like [Gpredict](https://github.com/csete/gpredict)

+All of the computation takes place in the client(broswer).
+This might be changed in the future.

 ## Openmoc Currently Supports:
 * Satellite Types(as cataloged by Celestrak)
   * Cubesats